ChainVerse-Team/screehavin-testnet/README.md

 ### Become A Validator
 **Step 7**:
-you find `key.text` in scripts/key.txt and add your private-key in it.
+you find `keys.text` in scripts/key.txt and add your private-key in it.
 Next, you run command `make batch-staking`

 (VALIDATOR_THRESHOLD = 10 SCREE)